 Within a couple weeks of chatting back and forth, Nicola revealed to me she had made a mistake.
 She thought she was friend-requesting another Michael Kennedy, someone from her past.
 But that didn't stop us from continuing our dialogue, and a friendship developed.

-Nicola had lived in Squaw Valley a few years earlier, fell in love with the place, but she went back to London for family reasons before I arrived.
-As a ski instructor, she became intimately familiar with the unique mountain landscape and the high-alpine footprint of the Squaw Valley mountains.
+Nicola had lived in Olympic Valley a few years earlier, fell in love with the place, but she went back to London for family reasons before I arrived.
+As a ski instructor, she became intimately familiar with the unique mountain landscape and the high-alpine footprint of the Olympic Valley mountains.
 This would come in handy later...

-Two months into our Facebook friendship something remarkable happened, permanently changing how I felt about Nicola.
+Two months into our Facebook friendship something remarkable happened, permanently changing how I felt about this lovely woman.

 Off and up I went.